 But first of all; let's talk about when God saved Sodom and Gomorrah.

-Abraham was told prior to this great war of their wickedness and maybe they didn't always treat the travelers from Mesopotamia very well and the news of their behavior was taken back to the kings there.
-Or it could be related to then demanding money.
+Abraham was told prior to this great war of their wickedness.
+Maybe they didn't always treat the travelers from Mesopotamia very well and the news of their behavior was taken back to the kings there.
+Or it could be related to them demanding money.
 Having unfriendly people making their trade routes unsafe or complicated would certainly be a reason to attack.
-I don't think they went to far just because they were barbaric, no one does, everyone has a reason for going to war.
+I don't think they went too far just because they were barbaric, no one does, everyone has a reason for going to war.
 So we are told that four kings bring their army and in a joint effort goes to war against Sodom and her neighboring cities.
 They win the battle and it says: «And they took all the goods of Sodom and Gomorrah, and all their victuals, and went their way.» (Gen.14:11)

 «And Melchizedek king of Salem brought forth bread and wine: and he was the priest of the most high God.
 And he blessed him, and said, Blessed be Abram of the most high God, possessor of heaven and earth: And blessed be the most high God, which hath delivered thine enemies into thy hand.
 And he gave him tithes of all.»

 So, God saved all of the wealth and the people of Sodom that had been taken captives.
 And God did this for the sake of Lot and Abraham.
 Meaning if Lot had not lived among them they would not have been saved.
 From now on the wealth and prosperity of Sodom was due to God's faithful men living among them.

 So they owed their lives, that they now weren't going to end up as slaves, that their women and children wouldn’t be sold, their family members safety and their money, to God and his faithful servants Abraham and Lot.